metaleap/zentient/zdbg-vsc/proto/readme.md

 var OnAttachRequest func(*AttachRequest, *AttachResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `AttachRequest`) to
-further populate the given `AttachResponse` before returning to its caller a
+further populate the given `AttachResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnCompletionsRequest func(*CompletionsRequest, *CompletionsResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `CompletionsRequest`)
-to further populate the given `CompletionsResponse` before returning to its
+to further populate the given `CompletionsResponse` before returning it to its
-caller a pointer to it (in addition to this handler's returned `error`, if any).
+caller (in addition to this handler's returned `error`).

 ```go
 var OnConfigurationDoneRequest func(*ConfigurationDoneRequest, *ConfigurationDoneResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given
 `ConfigurationDoneRequest`) to further populate the given
-`ConfigurationDoneResponse` before returning to its caller a pointer to it (in
+`ConfigurationDoneResponse` before returning it to its caller (in addition to
-addition to this handler's returned `error`, if any).
+this handler's returned `error`).

 ```go
 var OnContinueRequest func(*ContinueRequest, *ContinueResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `ContinueRequest`) to
-further populate the given `ContinueResponse` before returning to its caller a
+further populate the given `ContinueResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnDisconnectRequest func(*DisconnectRequest, *DisconnectResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `DisconnectRequest`)
-to further populate the given `DisconnectResponse` before returning to its
+to further populate the given `DisconnectResponse` before returning it to its
-caller a pointer to it (in addition to this handler's returned `error`, if any).
+caller (in addition to this handler's returned `error`).

 ```go
 var OnEvaluateRequest func(*EvaluateRequest, *EvaluateResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `EvaluateRequest`) to
-further populate the given `EvaluateResponse` before returning to its caller a
+further populate the given `EvaluateResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnExceptionInfoRequest func(*ExceptionInfoRequest, *ExceptionInfoResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given
 `ExceptionInfoRequest`) to further populate the given `ExceptionInfoResponse`
-before returning to its caller a pointer to it (in addition to this handler's
+before returning it to its caller (in addition to this handler's returned
-returned `error`, if any).
+`error`).

 ```go
 var OnGotoRequest func(*GotoRequest, *GotoResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `GotoRequest`) to
-further populate the given `GotoResponse` before returning to its caller a
+further populate the given `GotoResponse` before returning it to its caller (in
-pointer to it (in addition to this handler's returned `error`, if any).
+addition to this handler's returned `error`).

 ```go
 var OnGotoTargetsRequest func(*GotoTargetsRequest, *GotoTargetsResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `GotoTargetsRequest`)
-to further populate the given `GotoTargetsResponse` before returning to its
+to further populate the given `GotoTargetsResponse` before returning it to its
-caller a pointer to it (in addition to this handler's returned `error`, if any).
+caller (in addition to this handler's returned `error`).

 ```go
 var OnInitializeRequest func(*InitializeRequest, *InitializeResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `InitializeRequest`)
-to further populate the given `InitializeResponse` before returning to its
+to further populate the given `InitializeResponse` before returning it to its
-caller a pointer to it (in addition to this handler's returned `error`, if any).
+caller (in addition to this handler's returned `error`).

 ```go
 var OnLaunchRequest func(*LaunchRequest, *LaunchResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `LaunchRequest`) to
-further populate the given `LaunchResponse` before returning to its caller a
+further populate the given `LaunchResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnModulesRequest func(*ModulesRequest, *ModulesResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `ModulesRequest`) to
-further populate the given `ModulesResponse` before returning to its caller a
+further populate the given `ModulesResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnNextRequest func(*NextRequest, *NextResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `NextRequest`) to
-further populate the given `NextResponse` before returning to its caller a
+further populate the given `NextResponse` before returning it to its caller (in
-pointer to it (in addition to this handler's returned `error`, if any).
+addition to this handler's returned `error`).

 ```go
 var OnPauseRequest func(*PauseRequest, *PauseResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `PauseRequest`) to
-further populate the given `PauseResponse` before returning to its caller a
+further populate the given `PauseResponse` before returning it to its caller (in
-pointer to it (in addition to this handler's returned `error`, if any).
+addition to this handler's returned `error`).

 ```go
 var OnRestartFrameRequest func(*RestartFrameRequest, *RestartFrameResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `RestartFrameRequest`)
-to further populate the given `RestartFrameResponse` before returning to its
+to further populate the given `RestartFrameResponse` before returning it to its
-caller a pointer to it (in addition to this handler's returned `error`, if any).
+caller (in addition to this handler's returned `error`).

 ```go
 var OnRestartRequest func(*RestartRequest, *RestartResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `RestartRequest`) to
-further populate the given `RestartResponse` before returning to its caller a
+further populate the given `RestartResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnReverseContinueRequest func(*ReverseContinueRequest, *ReverseContinueResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given
 `ReverseContinueRequest`) to further populate the given
-`ReverseContinueResponse` before returning to its caller a pointer to it (in
+`ReverseContinueResponse` before returning it to its caller (in addition to this
-addition to this handler's returned `error`, if any).
+handler's returned `error`).

 ```go
 var OnRunInTerminalRequest func(*RunInTerminalRequest, *RunInTerminalResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given
 `RunInTerminalRequest`) to further populate the given `RunInTerminalResponse`
-before returning to its caller a pointer to it (in addition to this handler's
+before returning it to its caller (in addition to this handler's returned
-returned `error`, if any).
+`error`).

 ```go
 var OnScopesRequest func(*ScopesRequest, *ScopesResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `ScopesRequest`) to
-further populate the given `ScopesResponse` before returning to its caller a
+further populate the given `ScopesResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnSetBreakpointsRequest func(*SetBreakpointsRequest, *SetBreakpointsResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given
 `SetBreakpointsRequest`) to further populate the given `SetBreakpointsResponse`
-before returning to its caller a pointer to it (in addition to this handler's
+before returning it to its caller (in addition to this handler's returned
-returned `error`, if any).
+`error`).

 ```go
 var OnSetExceptionBreakpointsRequest func(*SetExceptionBreakpointsRequest, *SetExceptionBreakpointsResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given
 `SetExceptionBreakpointsRequest`) to further populate the given
-`SetExceptionBreakpointsResponse` before returning to its caller a pointer to it
+`SetExceptionBreakpointsResponse` before returning it to its caller (in addition
-(in addition to this handler's returned `error`, if any).
+to this handler's returned `error`).

 ```go
 var OnSetFunctionBreakpointsRequest func(*SetFunctionBreakpointsRequest, *SetFunctionBreakpointsResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given
 `SetFunctionBreakpointsRequest`) to further populate the given
-`SetFunctionBreakpointsResponse` before returning to its caller a pointer to it
+`SetFunctionBreakpointsResponse` before returning it to its caller (in addition
-(in addition to this handler's returned `error`, if any).
+to this handler's returned `error`).

 ```go
 var OnSetVariableRequest func(*SetVariableRequest, *SetVariableResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `SetVariableRequest`)
-to further populate the given `SetVariableResponse` before returning to its
+to further populate the given `SetVariableResponse` before returning it to its
-caller a pointer to it (in addition to this handler's returned `error`, if any).
+caller (in addition to this handler's returned `error`).

 ```go
 var OnSourceRequest func(*SourceRequest, *SourceResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `SourceRequest`) to
-further populate the given `SourceResponse` before returning to its caller a
+further populate the given `SourceResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnStackTraceRequest func(*StackTraceRequest, *StackTraceResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `StackTraceRequest`)
-to further populate the given `StackTraceResponse` before returning to its
+to further populate the given `StackTraceResponse` before returning it to its
-caller a pointer to it (in addition to this handler's returned `error`, if any).
+caller (in addition to this handler's returned `error`).

 ```go
 var OnStepBackRequest func(*StepBackRequest, *StepBackResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `StepBackRequest`) to
-further populate the given `StepBackResponse` before returning to its caller a
+further populate the given `StepBackResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnStepInRequest func(*StepInRequest, *StepInResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `StepInRequest`) to
-further populate the given `StepInResponse` before returning to its caller a
+further populate the given `StepInResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnStepInTargetsRequest func(*StepInTargetsRequest, *StepInTargetsResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given
 `StepInTargetsRequest`) to further populate the given `StepInTargetsResponse`
-before returning to its caller a pointer to it (in addition to this handler's
+before returning it to its caller (in addition to this handler's returned
-returned `error`, if any).
+`error`).

 ```go
 var OnStepOutRequest func(*StepOutRequest, *StepOutResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `StepOutRequest`) to
-further populate the given `StepOutResponse` before returning to its caller a
+further populate the given `StepOutResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnThreadsRequest func(*ThreadsRequest, *ThreadsResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `ThreadsRequest`) to
-further populate the given `ThreadsResponse` before returning to its caller a
+further populate the given `ThreadsResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 ```go
 var OnVariablesRequest func(*VariablesRequest, *VariablesResponse) error
 ```
 Called by `HandleRequest` (after it unmarshaled the given `VariablesRequest`) to
-further populate the given `VariablesResponse` before returning to its caller a
+further populate the given `VariablesResponse` before returning it to its caller
-pointer to it (in addition to this handler's returned `error`, if any).
+(in addition to this handler's returned `error`).

 #### func  HandleRequest